sonic-pi-net/sonic-pi/etc/doc/tutorial/en/A.04-synth-riffs.md

 synth supports to see just how much power you have under your coding fingertips.

-/ break out box begin
+## Timbre

 Timbre is just a fancy word describing the sound of a sound.
 If you play the same note with different instruments such as a violin, guitar, or piano, the pitch (how high or low it sounds) would be the same, but the sound quality would be different.
 That sound quality - the thing which allows you to tell the difference between a piano and a guitar is the timbre.

-/ break out box end

 ## Melodic Composition